vectorgrp/XCPlite/README.md

 Calibration:

-The instrumentation to create calibration segments, use a mutex lock against other simultaneous segment creations.
+The instrumentation to create calibration parameter segments, use a mutex lock against other simultaneous segment creations.
 During the creation of a calibration segment, heap allocations for 3 copies of the initial page are requested (a reference, a working page and a single RCU swap page).
 Calibration segment access is thread safe and lock less.
 There is no more heap allocation per thread needed.